Houari Boumediene Airport: Subway

 The Algiers Metro Line L1 extension will connect the airport with the centre of Algiers.

 Suburban rail

-Since 2019 Algiers airport has a rail station, located between terminals 1 and 2.
-The train connects the Algiers downtown (Agha station) to the international airport with a stopover at El Harrach train station with trains of the commuter rail network of the SNTF.
-The train frequency is one train every 30 minutes with a 20-minute journey time.
+Since 2019, there has been a Houari Boumediene Airport railway station, located between terminals 1 and 2.
+The commuter rail network of the SNTF connects the airport with Agha station in downtown Algiers with a stopover at El Harrach station.
+The train frequency is one train every 30 minutes, with a 20-minute journey time.

 Hotel park

-The new Hyatt Regency Hotel opened its doors on April 24, 2019, and is located across the street from the Terminal 4 with which it is connected.
+The new Hyatt Regency Hotel opened its doors on 24 April 2019, and is located across the street from the Terminal 4 with which it is connected.
 It is the first hotel of the Hyatt Hotels Corporation chain in Algeria.
 The hotel has 320 rooms and 3 restaurants, a swimming pool and a 2,200 m2 lobby, and 13 meeting rooms.